darwann/darwann.github.io/index.md

 ### Education
 + 2021.9-Now  Ph.D. in Computer Science and Technology in Huazhong University of Science and Technology
-+ 2017.9-2020.6  M.E. in Computer Science and Technology in Chongqing University of Post and Telecommunications
++ 2017.9-2020.6  M.S. in Computer Science and Technology in Chongqing University of Post and Telecommunications
 + 2013.9-2017.6  B.E. in Computer Science and Technology in Chongqing University of Post and Telecommunications

 ### Publications